microsoft/go/eng/doc/fips/UserGuide.md

 Package tls partially implements TLS 1.2, as specified in RFC 5246, and TLS 1.3, as specified in RFC 8446.

+Package tls will automatically use FIPS compliant primitives implemented in other crypto packages.

+Since Go 1.22, the Microsoft Go runtime will automatically enforce that tls only use FIPS-approved settings when running in FIPS mode.
+Prior to Go 1.22, a program should import the `crypto/tls/fipsonly` package to configure tls so it is compliant with these restrictions.

 When using TLS in FIPS-only mode the TLS handshake has the following restrictions:

 - TLS versions: `tls.VersionTLS12`